Quick Answer

 Screw types for timber

 General-purpose wood screws (Goldscrew, Spax, Reisser): Coarse thread for softwood, fine thread for hardwood and sheet materials.
-Torx (star) drive heads are increasingly preferred over Pozi because they cam out less.
+Torx (star) drive heads are now standard on most trade brands because they cam out less than Pozi.

 Coach screws: Hex-head heavy-duty screws for structural timber connections.
 Available from M6 to M16.
 Driven with a socket or impact driver.